Help Your Residents and Clients Find Joy Again

 - When and how family and staff should be involved to help with playlist creation

-- How to update your library and ensure that music is easy to find and retrieve
+- How to update your library and ensure that the most appropriate music is easy to find and retrieve

 - Going beyond the music: How to help individuals gain access to the Bible, audiobooks, podcasts, TV shows, movies and apps

-- Access to and use of support forms, documents and marketing materials via Music & Memory’s Cloud storage (Dropbox)
+- Overview of support forms, policy guidelines, marketing materials and other resources in Music & Memory’s Cloud storage

 Bonus: A Full Year of Coaching Support to Ensure Your Success